 This online training module on your Staff Induction page is available to all staff members until the transition to MyUni.
 It clarifies the why, when and how to act when you are concerned about a student's mental health.

 The key messages of the training are Be Aware, Listen and Link students to support.
 Always seek advice from the staff within the Counselling team within Student Life Counselling Service if you are unsure of what to do.

 - responding to students in distress or those who show concerning or challenging behaviours

 - referring to support services (CDS, Student Care, the International Students' Centre, Wirltu Yarlu and others)

 - Early Intervention Group for reporting inappropriate student behaviour.

 The training contains video and audio content as well as interactive quizzes and links to staff support and further information.
 There are clear steps to follow both in an emergency and in your everyday interactions with students.

 Mental health affects us all.
 We encourage you to invest some time to undertake this worthwhile training to promote the well-being of all members of our University community.
 We suggest you undertake the training in 3 x 1 hour sessions, or 2 x 1.5 hour sessions to gain the most benefit.

-To access the training module, please go to Blackboard.
+To access the training module, please go to Staff Induction.
 Please note the course will be available shortly in MyUni.